markusritschel/mpim-icelab/README.md

 ## Usage
-For some examples of usage, have a look at the Jupyter notebooks in `./notebooks/`.
+For some examples of usage, have a look at the Jupyter notebooks in the [notebooks](notebooks) directory.
 They explain some of the package's functionalities.